joegaudet/joegaudet.github.io/_posts/2013-07-19-fast-clicks-with-angular-js.markdown

 {% endhighlight %}

 Now we setup our click handlers, the main difference between this implementation and the google implementation is that we use Modernizer to determine if we have a touch enabled device or not.
-This prevents us from needing to attach to the click function and
+This prevents us from needing to attach to the click function as of the writing of the google article it may have been needed in order to have the browser treat the button as a button, it does not appear to be the case any longer (verified on android and iOS latest versions)

 This approach also prevents us from needing a click debouncer (or buster) which simplifies things a great deal by avoiding putting event handlers on the body - it also keeps things contained to this one directive.